Nir Oz attack

 On 7 October 2023, as part of the surprise attack on Israel, Palestinian militants from the Gaza Strip, led by Hamas, invaded the Nir Oz kibbutz in southern Israel.
 They killed scores of kibbutz residents, burned homes, and abducted civilians.
 Over 500 Palestinian militants and civilian looters participated in the massacre.
-A total of 47 people were killed and 76 taken hostage in the attack.
+A total of 47 people were killed and 76 were taken hostage in the attack.
+Among them were peace activists, including later-released hostage Yocheved Lifshitz, who used to transport Gazans to hospitals in Israel for treatment.

 Background

 The Nir Oz (נִיר עֹז, ניר עוז), is a kibbutz in southern Israel between Magen and Nirim and was founded on 1 October 1955 as the Nahal settlement.
 Due to its proximity to the Gaza Strip, the kibbutz has seen constant attacks from the Gaza Strip, and in a 2023 book it was reported that the kibbutz had a number of "self-contained bomb shelters, each weighing 67 tons".
 Nir Oz is a kibbutz located in the Gaza envelope, less than 7 kilometers from the border with the Gaza Strip.
-On October 6, before the attack, Nir Oz had 427 residents.
+On 6 October, before the attack, Nir Oz had 427 residents.